anapsix/etcd/etcd-v2.2.0-linux-amd64/Documentation/clustering.md

 ### etcd Discovery

+To better understand the design about discovery service protocol, we suggest you read [this](./discovery_protocol.md).

 #### Lifetime of a Discovery URL

 A discovery URL identifies a unique etcd cluster.
 Instead of reusing a discovery URL, you should always create discovery URLs for new clusters.